poovamraj/Android-Face-Detect-Library/README.md

 - Clean Architecture where View is seperated from Domain Logic

+- Perfect backstack handling and very stable

+- Supports all the way upto API 14

 - There are lot more design decisions that has been taken in the library which I would welcome to discuss

 ```